Lusheng: Resonator tube

-Culture and Festivals
+Culture and festivals

-In marriage custom
+In marriage

 The plays an important role in pursuing love in Miao culture.
 Among traditional Miao (Hmong), intermarriage is prohibited between people of the same surname.
 Instead, Miao people usually choose their mates through collective activities.
 During annual spring farming periods, Miao people will build fields in Hmong villages as places for people to choose their spouses.
 In the fields, young men and women from different villages gather together, playing and dance to get to know each other.
 When a Miao man picks his mate, he will play songs like "asking for a flower belt" and ask for a love token from the woman.

-In religion custom
+In religion

 In the Miao religion, they believe is a spiritual instrument (an animism belief) and has a certain effect on the gods.
 Between the beginning of spring and autumn harvest, playing is prohibited.
 During that period, Miao people will wipe the clean and tie it with red cloth, plugging the sheng guan with cotton flowers and placing it in the reed-pipe hall.
 Otherwise, it is believed that the sound of during harvest season will offend the gods.
 Violators are subject to reprimand by the elders of the tribe.

 can be used in funerals, as its sound signifies death.
 In the funeral ceremony, Miao people will play to release the souls of dead people from suffering.
 They believe symbolizes a strong blood tie between the Miao people and their ancestors.